Nexela/PickerBlueprinter/readme.md

 Hover over an entity and take a quick blueprint of everything in its selection area with CONTROL+Q. Modules and recipes are stored in the blueprint.
 Now you can quickly blueprint your moduled beacon for fast placing!
 Blue print mirroing is Availble by holding a blueprint and pressing ALT+R, Blueprint upgrading is available using the toolbar that shows up whenever you are holding a blueprint.
 Quickly Edit the current blueprint or deconstruction planner in your hand with CONTROL+SHIFT+~, Pick any item in the game to make a blueprint of using the blueprint toolbar.

-CONTROL+Q with nothing selected will cycle through the available planners (blueprint, deconstruction, upgrade, etc).
+CTRL-Q with nothing selected will cycle through the available planners (blueprint, deconstruction, upgrade, etc).
 If you don't have the planner in your inventory and the required research has been met the planner will be automatically created.

 Mirror blueprints with ALT-R.